repetere/jsonx/README.md

-  resourceprops:Object, // An object from async resources to merge onto jsonx.props once fully resolved asyncprops:Object, // An object from async resources to merge onto jsonx.props once fully resolved (alias for resourceprops) thisprops:Object, // An object to merge onto jsonx.props from properties already bound to this.props windowprops:Object, // An object to merge onto jsonx.props from the window object
+  resourceprops:Object, // An object from async resources to merge onto jsonx.props once fully resolved asyncprops:Object, // An object from async resources to merge onto jsonx.props once fully resolved (alias for resourceprops) thisprops:Object, // An object to merge onto jsonx.props from properties already bound to this.props thisstate:Object, // An object to merge onto jsonx.props from properties already bound to this.state thiscontext:Object, // An object to merge onto jsonx.props from properties already bound to this windowprops:Object, // An object to merge onto jsonx.props from the window object